chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

     	set initial refinement   = 4
     end

-The domain is a rectangular box as such we can directly use a subdivided hyper rectangle mesh from the deal.II library.
-In this case, we have orientated the z-direction with gravity.
+The domain is a rectangular box: we can directly use a subdivided hyper rectangle mesh from the deal.II library.
+In this case, we have oriented the z-direction with gravity.
 As such, we have the long side of the box along this axis.

-* The ``grid arguments`` is set to  ``1,1,12: 0,0,0 : 2 , 2 , 24 : true``.
+* The ``grid arguments`` is set to  ``1,1,12: 0,0,0 : 2,2,24 : true``.
 This section has 3 subsections.
 First ``1,1,12`` describes the initial subdivision of the box.
 This subdivision has been chosen as it is the smallest mesh we can do of the box in order to have cubic elements.
-Secondly ``0,0,0 : 2 , 2 ,24`` describes the 2 points from which we have derived the rectangular box (0,0,0) and  (2,2,24).
+Secondly ``0,0,0 : 2,2,24`` describes the 2 points from which we have derived the rectangular box (0,0,0) and  (2,2,24).
 Finally, we have ``true``, which is a boolean to activate the coloration of the boundary.
 This allows us to define separate boundary conditions at each side of the box.

 * The ``initial refinement`` is set to 4.
-This will ensure to have a base mesh that is a bit smaller than the particle.
+This will ensure to have a base mesh that is a bit finer than the particle size.

 Mesh adaptation control